 Citizens of North Korea requires special permission to own personal computer.
 Similarly in Cuba, one can only access internet in cyber cafe which cost up to $10 per hour.
 Average weekly salary is $20.

 Internet censorship is everywhere.
-In middle east countries many websites are blocked.
+In middle east nation many websites are blocked.
 Pakistan has banned YouTube.
 China use ‘Great firewall’ to filter out ninety percent of the internet.
-Even in 2 biggest democratic countries, offices/colleges blocked websites they don’ t like.
+Even in 2 biggest democratic countries (India/USA), offices/colleges blocked websites they don’ t like.

 Sometimes internet censorship is justified.
-But generally it’s abuse of power.
-Internet is great place to learn new stuff.
+But generally it’s misuse of power.
+Internet is excellent place to learn new stuff.
 People like me even make living on the internet.
-However it won’t be possible if I didn’t had access to internet.
+But it won’t be possible if I didn’t had access to internet.